Korean War Legacy Project

 Bio

-After graduating high school in San Diego, CA, Lawrence Dumpit attended the University of California from 1981-1985 before enlisting on October 14, 1986.
-After basic infantry training at Fort Benning, Georgia, Lawrence Dumpit left for Osan Air Force Base.
-His 1st Battalion Final 3rd Infantry 503rd Infantry Regiment known as the “First Rock” would be stationed at Camp Casey near Tongduchon (just south of the DMZ) as a Korean Defense Veteran.
-Lawrence Dumpit served two tours in Korea as an anti-armor section leader from May 1997-2000 and then as a member of a mechanized tank unit from May 2004 to October 2008.
-He shared the relationship the US enlisted soldiers built with the draftees of the Korean military as they worked through their understanding of rank, and the respect towards those who earned that status.
-Although their units were outfitted with the latest military gear, he could empathize with the Korean War soldiers who had to deal with the treacherous mountains, bitter cold winters, and impassable muddy conditions during monsoon season.
-During his tours, he was encouraged to immerse himself in the Korean culture, exploring foods, customs, and building relationships with the local people.
+After graduating from high school in San Diego, California, Lawrence Dumpit attended the University of California from 1981 to 1985.
+Soon after, he enlisted on October 14, 1986.
+Following basic infantry training at Fort Benning, Georgia, he deployed to Osan Air Force Base.
+His unit, the 1st Battalion, 503rd Infantry Regiment—known as the “First Rock”—was stationed at Camp Casey near Tongduchon, just south of the DMZ, where he served as a Korean Defense Veteran.
+Over the years, Dumpit completed two tours in Korea: first as an anti-armor section leader from May 1997 to 2000, and later as a member of a mechanized tank unit from May 2004 to October 2008.
+During these tours, he was encouraged to immerse himself in Korean culture, exploring local foods, learning customs, and building meaningful relationships with the people he served alongside and protected.

 Video Clips